 Cold Chain Testing

-Micom Laboratories Inc. offers cold chain testing services to insure you meet FDA, Health Canada, WHO and any other regulatory requirements in maintaining your product’s label temperature throughout the complete shipping process.
-Our customer base for this type of testing consists of major pharmaceutical companies throughout North America, this service is part of our package testing offering, and allow us to not only make sure your isothermal packaging will maintain the product’s label temperature but will also properly survive the shipping hazards.
+This service, part of our package testing offering, allows us to not only make sure your isothermal packaging will maintain the product’s label temperature but will also properly survive the shipping hazards.
 This service is also part of our environmental testing offering that deals with thermal and humidity cycling.
 Our 14 000 square feet laboratory is staffed with highly experienced professionals, lab technicians and state-of-the-art equipment.

 What drives cold chain testing?
 Is cold chain qualification a buzz word?
 The answer is no. Drugs and medications need to be thermally protected in relation to their stability data for the very same reasons that you have to do stability testing.
-Although this evidence is self supporting, if has been formally recognized by many Trade and Governmental agencies namely:
+Although this evidence is self-supporting, it has been formally recognized by many Trade and Governmental agencies namely:

 - Health Canada (guide 0069)